-However, no matter what sport you pursue, there are a few things that every athlete can benefit from doing.
-So let’s break down five exercises that are essential for each and every athlete out there.
+However, no matter the sport here are five exercises that are essential for each and every athlete at any level.

 So how do you squat properly?